For the first time, microplastic particles were detected in the placenta of pregnant mothers. Researchers find this cause for great concern.

 The impact of microplastics on the body is still unknown.
 Scientists said they could carry chemicals capable of causing long-term damage or disrupting the development of the fetus's immune system.
 It is likely that the particles found in the placenta were consumed or inhaled by the mothers.

-Today, an Italian research found microplastic particles in the placenta of four healthy women with completely normal pregnancies.
-Microplastics were detected on both the fetal and maternal sides of the placenta and in the membrane within which the fetus develops.
+Today, Italian research has detected microplastic particles in the placentas of four healthy women with completely normal pregnancies.
+Microplastics have been detected on both the fetal and maternal sides of the placenta and in the membrane within which the fetus develops.

 Microplastics in the placenta.
 Children are born "already polluted"

 The research found a dozen plastic particles.
 However, it is only about 4% of each placenta was analyzed, suggesting that the total number of microplastics could be much higher.
 All the particles analyzed were plastics tinged with blue, red, orange or pink.
 They could originally come from packaging, paints or cosmetics and personal care products.

 The microplastics were mostly 10 microns (0,01 mm) in size.
 Small enough to be carried in the bloodstream.
 The particles may have already entered the children's bodies, but the researchers have not been able to assess this.

 “It's like having cyborg children.
 No longer composed only of human cells, but a mixture of biological and inorganic entities ”.
 TO tell è Anthony Ragusa, director of obstetrics and gynecology at the San Giovanni Calibita Fatebenefratelli hospital in Rome, among the authors of the research.
 “The mothers were shocked.”